Let me guess. Every time you need to talk about money in church, you wince. And when you open your mouth and start talking, so does everybody else.

 Too many leaders only think about their church’s needs when it comes to money.
-Wise leaders think about their congregation’s needs when it comes to money.
+Wise leaders think about their congregation’s needs when it comes to money, too.

-The tagline we came up with a few years ago is that we want people to live with margin and live on mission.
+The tagline that we came up with a few years ago for our ministry (and that I already mentioned earlier) is that we want people to live with margin and live on mission.

-I started telling people I wanted them to pay cash for their next vacation, save for their children’s education, save for retirement, create an emergency fund, and live generously.
+Personally, I kicked this concept off at our church by starting to tell people I wanted them to pay cash for their next vacation, save for their children’s education, save for retirement, create an emergency fund, and so on.

 There are multiple Christ-centered financial management courses and programs out there for churches.

 My joy as a leader is to see hundreds of people paying in cash, saving wisely, and giving generously to the Kingdom.